-So save yourself $47 and save yourself the hassle of trying to get a refund, avoid this program and read this post to learn how to avoid scams in the future.
+Save yourself $47 and the hassle of trying to get a refund and avoid this program.

 If you really are serious about earning a full-time online then forget get-rich-quick schemes that promise the earth but deliver nothing but disappointment, and focus instead on starting an online business.

-I’ve written a complete hands-on review of Wealthy Affiliate where I outline exactly how this training platform can help you build a sizable income online (for real).
+I’ve written a complete review of Wealthy Affiliate where I outline exactly how this training platform can help you build a sizable income online (for real).

 What do you think about Easy Retired Millionaire now you've read this review in full?